Governor Phillip Tower: Reaction

 Criticism of the complex has included the vast, even oppressive scale of the main tower, particularly at street level, and a perceived awkward and disjointed relationship between the two towers.

 Architecturally, the museum and plaza are considered by many to be the most successful aspect of the development.
 And although the massive and dominating structure's relationship to the street has often been questioned, it is widely recognised as a development of very high quality; “This is no cheap, slap-stick developer job.
 Nor is it post-modern New York deco pastiche...one of the most interesting and important building developments that Sydney has seen...and adding a great deal of intellectual content and game-playing.” said architectural critic Francesca Morrison.

 Depictions in popular culture

-The tower was featured throughout the film Mission: Impossible 2 (2000) where it serves as the headquarters of the fictional BioCyte pharmaceuticals corporation.
+The tower was featured throughout the film Mission: Impossible 2 (2000), where it serves as the headquarters of the fictional BioCyte pharmaceuticals corporation.

-It is also the location where the restaurant Le Vrai from the Matrix Reloaded was filmed at.
+It also served as the location of the restaurant Le Vrai in the movie Matrix Reloaded.